s1uns/s1uns/README.md

 Some of my achievements:
 — Prize-winner of the Junior Academy of Sciences of Ukraine
-— Twice awardee in Proggy-Buggy Contest
+— Thrice awardee in Proggy-Buggy Contest

 ------------------------------